ImplFerris/red-book/src/dht22/reading-data/read-byte.md

 ---

-## How read_byte Builds a Byte from Bits
+## [Optional] How read_byte Uses Bitmasks to Build a Byte

-In case you're not sure how the bitmask and the whole loop construct the byte, i am adding this appendix explanation for you.
+If you're not sure how the bitmask and the loop work together to build the byte, this appendix will explain it step by step.
+If you already know this, feel free to skip this.

 The read_byte function reads 8 bits from the DHT22 sensor and builds a u8 by placing each bit in its correct position.
 It starts from the most significant bit (bit 7) and moves down to the least significant bit (bit 0).